Szune/SaferVariants/README.md

 3. Returning/creating IOption/IResult values
 4. Using Map() and ValueOr()
 5. Using Then()
+6. Using HandleError() for more fluent handling of IResult

 ## 1. Option.IsSome(out value), Result.IsOk(out value), Result.IsErr(out error)
 ### Option.IsSome